 Secondary prevention is the type of prevention that focuses on the people who share characteristics that place them at higher risk of developing a mental health problem.
 Thus, secondary prevention solutions (interventions) are often called 'targeted' or 'selective'.

-Examples of targeted solutions include enabling support for those who are lonely or marginalised, giving access to higher quality education for young people who are excluded from schools, or ensuring quick access to support for those who have experienced trauma or have been victims of hate crime.
-This is a big area of focus for us at the Foundation, for example in our work with refugees.
+Examples of targeted solutions include enabling support for those who are lonely or marginalised, giving access to higher education for young people who are excluded from schools, or ensuring quick access to support for those who have experienced trauma or been victims of hate crime.
+For example, this is a big area of focus for us at the Foundation in our work with refugees.

-Tackling inequalities in our communities means that we need to look into all these social, economic, environmental and other factors and invest a higher amount of energy to engage people who might not immediately engage with universal approaches.
-Hence, these targeted solutions are often aimed at people who are experiencing some symptoms of distress, and they are about intervening when it matters most.
+Tackling inequalities in our communities means that we need to look into all these social, economic, environmental and other factors and invest a higher amount of energy in engaging people who might not immediately engage with universal approaches.
+Hence, these targeted solutions are often aimed at people experiencing some distress symptoms, and they are about intervening when it matters most.

 3. Tertiary prevention: goes at a deeper level

 The third layer of prevention is called tertiary.
-This type of prevention has a lot to do with our quality of life when we have experienced a problem, and also with reducing the risk for recurrence.
+This type of prevention has a lot to do with our quality of life when we have experienced a problem and reduces the risk for recurrence.
 Solutions (interventions) in tertiary prevention focus on people who are already affected by mental health problems and are often called 'indicated' solutions.

 Indicated solutions aim to reduce symptoms that can be disabling, limit complications of an illness, and empower people experiencing problems to manage their own symptoms as much as possible.
-Even though tertiary prevention works with people wo may have a diagnosis, it is seen as distinct from treatment, but complementary in that the goal is shared in reducing the severity of an illness and the risk of relapse.
+Even though tertiary prevention works with people with a diagnosis, it is seen as distinct from treatment but complementary in that the goal is shared in reducing the severity of an illness and the risk of relapse.
 Indicated solutions are, more often than not, set in communities and not in clinical settings.

-Some of our work at the Foundation which focuses on enhancing self-management (the taking of responsibility for one's own mental health support and well-being) is framed around the principles of tertiary prevention.
+Some of our work at the Foundation, which focuses on enhancing self-management (taking responsibility for one's own mental health support and well-being), is framed around the principles of tertiary prevention.
 Often the aim is to shift the focus of control from the clinician to the person who is using services in identifying what works best for them in their circumstances.
-For example, this year we are starting a new project working with Irish men in Camden & Islington.
-This is a community that is known to have mental health issues who don’t traditionally engage with clinical mental health services.
+For example, this year, we are starting a new project working with Irish men in Camden & Islington.
+This community is known to have mental health issues and doesn’t traditionally engage with clinical mental health services.

 Making decisions with prevention in mind

 The three types of prevention are not in competition or clashing in scope.
-Rather, to tackle an issue as common and widespread as mental health problems, we need whole society plans that invest in all layers of prevention.
-Working together at the level of national government, local authorities, and bigger or smaller third-sector organisations, we need to be focusing efforts on rolling out universal solutions that protect everyone, while enabling targeted and indicated solutions supporting those at risk or experiencing problems.
+Rather, to tackle an issue as common and widespread as mental health problems, we need whole society plans that invest in all prevention layers.
+Working together at the level of the national government, local authorities, and bigger or smaller third-sector organisations, we need to focus efforts on rolling out universal solutions that protect everyone while enabling targeted and indicated solutions supporting those at risk or experiencing problems.